sinkinben/hpc-learning/note/gemm.md

 The result "mmap" seems special, we will explain this result in "Evaluation" section.

+- When size of matrices is very very small, e.g. `SIZE <= 128`, `mmap` method is faster than naive method and `shm` method, since it reduces the latency of memory copy.
+- When size getting larger, e.g. `SIZE >= 128`, `mmap` method become very slow, even slower than naive method.
+And in such case, `shm` is the best among these three method.

 ```
 SIZE = 16
 Name                AvgTime(ms)         AvgCycles